Military Provost Staff

-The Military Provost Staff are the Army's specialists in custody and detention, providing advice inspection and surety within custodial establishments.
+The Military Provost Staff are the British Army's specialists in custody and detention, providing advice inspection and surety within custodial establishments.
 The MPS form part of the Adjutant General's Corps and are based at the Military Corrective Training Centre (MCTC) in Colchester, Essex.

 History

 The Military Prison Staff Corps (MPSC) was formed in 1901 under Army Order 241.
 When initially formed as the MPSC, the corps were based in strategical footholds all over the world.
 As of 2023 the MPS regiment only retains the following custody facilities: